christoph-phillips/blog/content/blog/zone-2-training-for-fell-runners.md

   of training, racing, and lifestyle.
 I think the best place to start is to consciously replace those runs where your heart rate / intensity was in Zone 3, with Zone 2 running.
 The goal is to provide stimulus for your body to adapt, and training in the 'dead zone' for most of your runs will not do this.

+  So you can still do your hill repeats and specifically targeted tempo runs.
+  Just slow down on those runs which you used to get carried away on.

   ## Overcoming Zone 2 challenges